PIPSA tool page HITS gGmbH Home

 doi: 10.1002/prot.25167.

 The python wrapper is also used in Jupyter Notebooks developed for the Human Brain Project.
+The respective notebookes can be found in the ebrains colab pages section 2.1 to 2.4 (you need to request an ebrains account).

 Run commandline version in Google Colab